Vladimira Fillion-Wackenreuther’s Artist Statement

 Vladimira Fillion-Wackenreuther’s Biography

 My entire life I have been creating through needlepoint, sewing, embroidery, quilting and patchwork.
 My grandmother was a professional dress maker and I was exposed from the time I was a toddler to needles, fabrics and fashion.
-Later in life, in 2008, I became interested in the Fibre Arts.
+Later in life, in 2008, I became interested in the Fiber Arts.
 I learned to spin yarn and weave tapestry.
-From that time I have woven many tapestries and I became a member of the Canadian Tapestry Network, the American Tapestry Alliance and Handweaver Guild of America.
+From that time I have woven many tapestries and I became a member of the Canadian Tapestry Network, the American Tapestry Alliance and Surrey Arts Council.
 I took courses at Capilano University BC where I studied weaving, dyeing and design in the Textile Art department.
 I reside in British Colombia, Canada.

 My work is display in many exhibitions throughout Canada and the United States.
 Several of them received various prizes.